BMIHALKO/tiny-transformer-final/README.md

 └── README.md                             # This file
 ```

-During Training, the script will create an additional directory (not tracked by git):
+During training, the script will create an additional directory (not tracked by git):

 tiny_ckpt/
     spm.model